Glossary

 Credit Bureau

-An agency that collects information from collection agencies and creditors and reports that to a consumer reporting organization, which in turns supplies quantifiable information to banks, lenders and financing companies about borrowing and payment behaviors.
+An agency that collects information from collection agencies and creditors and reports that to a consumer reporting organization, which in turn supplies quantifiable information to banks, lenders and financing companies about borrowing and payment behaviors.

 Credit Group